Raspi$^2$USBL: An open-source Raspberry Pi-Based Passive Inverted Ultra-Short Baseline Positioning System for Underwater Robotics: Experiments and Analysis

 The results of the lake experiments are presented in Fig. \ref{fig_exp_lake_res}.
 In these experiments, the ground truth positions were provided by the DGNSS, while the green markers represent the acoustic measurements obtained using the Raspi$^2$USBL system.
 As shown in the satellite map, the acoustically measured positions closely follow the DGNSS ground truth, demonstrating the effectiveness and reliability of the system in a realistic lake environment.
 In practical applications, the vehicle depth can be obtained from an onboard depth gauge, and the relative position to the beacon can be projected onto the horizontal plane for navigation and control purposes.
 During the lake experiments, the acoustic beacon was fixed at a depth of 0.83 m below the water surface.
 It was assumed that the water surface remained at a uniform elevation throughout the experimental area.
 The absolute elevation of the hydrophone array was determined from the measured draft of the experimental platform and the known mounting geometry of the hydrophones within the setup.

 Fig. \ref{fig_exp_lake_err} presents the horizontal positioning errors.
-The results show that the RMSE of horizontal positioning is 4.29 m, with the RMSE of the north and east errors being 3.08 m and 2.99 m, respectively.
+The results indicate a horizontal positioning RMSE of 4.29 m.
+Specifically, the RMSEs for the north and east components are 3.08 m and 2.99 m, with median errors of -0.55 m and 0.57 m, respectively.
 As illustrated by the violin plot, both north and east errors exhibit approximately symmetric distributions around zero, indicating no significant systematic bias in either direction.
-Most measurements fall within ±5 m, demonstrating that the system performs consistently and reliably in the lake environment.
+Most measurements fall within $\pm$5 m, demonstrating that the system performs consistently and reliably in the lake environment.
 However, a few outliers with larger deviations were observed, likely caused by multipath propagation, reverberation, ambient noise, or thruster-induced interference during the experiments.
 These larger deviations were particularly noticeable near the northern and southern shorelines, where shallower water depths led to stronger multipath effects.